ThierrySans/CSCC09/project/index.md

 ## Academic Integrity

 The course policy on academic integrity applies to this project.
 This means that all code developed for this project must be written exclusively by the members of the team.
-Any use of UI elements and snippets of code found on the web must be clearly cited in the credit page of the application.
+Any use code snippet on the source code must be properly cited as code comments.
+Any UI element under copyright must be clearly cited in the credit page of the application.

-You have the freedom to build whatever they want as a project, however the following restrictions strictly apply:
+You have the freedom to build whatever you want as a project, however the following restrictions strictly apply:

 1. the deliverable cannot contain any piece of work that was developed outside of the scope of this course
 1. the deliverable cannot contain any piece of work that will also be used for another paid work